 Whistler Mountain Hiking Trails

 From the Roundhouse at the top of the Whistler Village gondola you have several options.
 You can either:

 - Start hiking right from the Roundhouse to get into some beautiful subalpine terrain.

-- Take the Peak Express Chair to the top where stunning views and more trails await, or
+- Take the Peak Express Chair to the top where the Whistler Peak Suspension Bridge, stunning views and more trails await, or

 - Ride the PEAK 2 PEAK Gondola to Blackcomb Mountain for access to next-level views of the Fitzsimmons Valley, Garibaldi Provincial Park, and the town of Whistler.